 When we talk about high-integrity technical systems we have technical systems in mind that provide their functions with a reliable level of service and degrade gracefully, if the level of service cannot be sustained for whatever reason.
 Graceful degradation has two aspects.
 First, the failure impact is contained in order to minimise the impact on the system and beyond.
 Second, human operators have reasonable time for corrective actions or the preparation for the loss of function.
 For most technical systems, a total loss of system function will be tolerable requiring that the system falls in a fail-safe mode not adversely affecting other functions.
 Sometimes fail-operativeness may be demanded when a minimum-safe operation functionality needs to be provided uninterruptedly.

 How to engineer high-integrity technical systems?
 If this question is now spreading in your mind and if you want answers, you are an intended visitor of this website.
 The author has spent his whole professional life to investigate the intricacies of the question and to develop ways forward in innovative practical applications.
-At the end, all efforts culminated in the Theory of Systemgestaltung expressing the art of systems engineering in a consistent set of four comprehensive basic narratives. – Sorry, there is no proper one-to-one translation of the German term Gestalt into the English language.
+At the end, all efforts culminated in the Theory of Systemgestaltung expressing the art of systems engineering in a consistent set of four comprehensive basic systems engineering narratives. – Sorry, there is no proper one-to-one translation of the German term Gestalt into the English language.
 You may just talk about a theory of systems engineering as the brand name H·I·T·S Engineering suggests.

 For applying the theory in practice, this website provides an overview of the essentials and additional considerations on the reasonability of the approach.
 The author offers further training and coaching support on request.
 This page continues below with a popular misconception and a few essential principles on performing systems engineering of high-integrity technical systems.